Arenberg Accelerator | Leuven

 the integrated design team works together with the client on a number of motives.Strengthening knowledge sharing between the various users is central to the programmatic and functional design of the project.
 A spatial play of rentable units and common areas strategically divided over a duplex and triplex ensure that the entire building is unconsciously used by every tenant.
 Expected and unexpected encounters are stimulated by the building program.
 The cafeteria and the conference center have an attractive effect on the other campus users, promoting the cross-fertilization between different technologies.
 The unknown and changing research question of the users requires a high degree of building flexibility.
 Units can be joined together, the ring concept of the techniques allows free installation of equipment and the large spans with high floor loads can anticipate changing use.
 Finally, Wetenschapspark Leuven participates in the project ‘Leuven2030’, a joint initiative of Leuven residents, companies and institutions to strive for a climate-neutral Leuven.
 Energy efficiency and sustainable choice of materials are therefore central to the design.

-Start of construction work is planned for the beginning of 2020.
+Start of construction work took place in summer 2020.

 - Knowledge sharing

 - Architectural design

 - Users: Multiple